-One of the most significant mysteries filmmakers face is how to find film investors so you can produce your movie, you’re not alone.
-And if you’re like most, you’ve got a great idea for a movie.
+If you have ever wondered how to find film investors so you can produce your movie, you’re not alone.
+And if you’re like most, you’ve got a great idea for a film.
 You’re confident it will be successful.
-And all you need to make your film happen is the money.
+And all you need to make your movie happen is the money.
 But this is easier said than done.

-Finding people who invest in films is not as simple as saying to someone, ” Take these three steps.”
-There is a lot more to the process than that.
-To find investors, you need to find a way of making yourself stand out from all the other filmmakers who are also looking for money.
+Finding people who invest in films is not as simple as saying to someone, “talk to your dentist.”
+There is a lot more to the process.
+To find investors, you need to find a way of making yourself stand out from all the other film producers who are also looking for money.

-Before you get started, I’m going to assume you’ve prepped your movie and wrote a film business plan.
+I assume you’ve prepped your movie and written a film business plan.
 Because if you haven’t, you should not be looking for investors.
 Do that, and you’ll face a lot of filmmaking rejection.
-If you’ve ever listened to one of my webinars, you know that I preach that prepping the project is the most essential aspect of attracting film investors.
+If you’ve ever listened to one of my webinars, you know that I preach that prepping your movie project is the most important thing you can do to attract investors.

-You can’t go into a pitch saying something like: “Well, I’m looking for a few million to do maybe 3-4 projects.”
+You can’t go into a pitch saying, “Well, I’m looking for a few million to do maybe 3-4 projects.”
 That’s not going to happen.
 You’ll never find those film investors that will give you money and let you play.
-You need to know the specific number you want to raise and how you will spend the money.
+You need to know the specific number you want to raise and how you’ll spend the money.

 For example, “I’m raising $500,000 to shoot my horror film this fall.”
 Perfect.
-You have to be clear on your intentions before any money raise.
+You have to be clear on your intentions before anyone will give you money.

 As a film producer, attracting film investors is part of your job.
-More and more people will find out about your film if you have a fully prepped project.
+More and more people will learn about your film if you have a fully prepped project.
 And you’ll eventually start to attract prospective investors into your life.
 You need to be able to notice when they appear.

 One of the best techniques I can recommend is Always Be Pitching.
-Meaning if you go out to a bar tonight, make sure you pitch your film to a few people.
+If you go to a bar tonight, pitch your film to a few people.
 Are you attending a wedding?
 Have your pitch ready.